wookiehangover/glamor-tachyons/README.md

   </div>
 ```

 Tachyons also has global styles that it needs in order to do it's thing.
 We didn't forget about those.
-The `reset()` method will pass each line of the Tachyons reset and global styles to a callback that works with [glamor.insertRule]().
+The `reset()` method will pass each line of the Tachyons reset and global styles to a callback that works with [glamor.insertRule](https://github.com/threepointone/glamor/blob/6634946ed433bca8098a507022250717f8029029/src/reset.js#L1), similarly to glamor's own reset.

 ```js
 import { reset } from 'glamor-tachyons'